 - Responsibilities in the later stage of supervision

-- To ensure that the research student is adequately prepared for the viva voce examination, arranging a practice examination if required.
+- To ensure that the student is adequately prepared for the oral examination, arranging a practice viva voce if required.

 Absence of a Supervisor

-- New supervisors must take, or have taken, appropriate training (including training to ensure awareness of diversity issues which may impact on the supervision process, e.g. research students wishing to participate in their religious festivals) as determined by the Director of the Faculty Graduate School and be members of a supervisory team that includes an experienced supervisor.
+- New supervisors should take, or have taken, appropriate training (including training to ensure awareness of diversity issues which may impact on the supervision process, eg: students wishing to participate in their religious festivals) as determined by the Associate Dean with Faculty responsibility for graduate student matters (or nominee) and be members of a supervisory team that includes an experienced supervisor.

 Change of Supervisors